Aakarshan-369/Aakarshan-369/README.md

 ### Hi there 👋, I am Aakarshan 😄

 Hi!
 I'm a Computer Science undergraduate and have a keen interest in software engineering!
 My experience is in making full-stack web applications especially in the Nodejs based tech stacks.
-I'm extremely enthusiastic about learning to build high scale performant and data intensive applications, along with that I also study abotu the technological abstractions and the ever increasing complexity of software systems.
-I also keenly study how cloud based tech are being integrated into modern businesses.
+I'm extremely enthusiastic about learning to build high scale performant and data intensive applications.
+I also study about the technological abstractions and the ever increasing complexity of modern software systems.
+I like reading about cloud platforms and their computation modals in product and service based businesses.

 - 🔭 I’m currently working on Open source projects and my side projects which are mostly full-stack/backend based.